 Micromobility describes small, compact, low-speed vehicles that are lighter weight than cars, which can include bicycles, cargo bikes/trikes, folding bikes, electric two, three, or four-wheeled cycles, urban mobility vehicles (i.e. small, one-person e-cars), e-mopeds, electric kick-scooters (e-scooters), and more.

-The strategy will guide the use of micromobility vehicles in the city and will prioritize road user safety.
-It will explain the benefits and drawbacks of different types of micromobility for the City and will outline a clear set of rules for where certain vehicles can operate and park.
-The strategy will address how to best integrate micromobility into our transportation system and will consider and clarify the different pilot project opportunities under provincial regulations.
-The strategy will be developed based on research, including a review of other jurisdictions, as well as engagement of the public and interested parties in late 2023/early 2024.
+The strategy guides the use of new micromobility vehicles in the City and prioritizes road user safety.
+It outlines the benefits and drawbacks of different types of micromobility for the City and as well as a clear set of rules for where certain vehicles can operate and park.
+The strategy addresses how to best integrate micromobility into our transportation system and considers and clarifies the different pilot project opportunities under provincial regulations.
+The strategy was developed based on research, including a review of other jurisdictions, as well as engagement of the public and interested parties in late 2023/early 2024.

-The strategy is being coordinated with other related policies and projects at the City including, but not limited to, the Cycling Network Plan and the Vision Zero Road Safety Plan, as well as sustainable transportation initiatives by Economic Development & Culture, Environment & Climate, People & Equity, Toronto Parking Authority’s Bike Share Toronto, TTC 4-Year Service Plan, Sustainable City of Toronto Fleets Plan, and many other Divisions and Agencies, Boards and Commissions.
-It would address the anticipated Province of Ontario’s new micromobility regulations.
+The strategy is coordinated with other related policies and projects at the City including, but not limited to, the, Cycling Network Plan and the Vision Zero Road Safety Plan, as well as sustainable transportation initiatives by Economic Development & Culture, Environment & Climate, People & Equity, Toronto Parking Authority’s Bike Share Toronto, TTC 4-Year Service Plan, Sustainable City of Toronto Fleets Plan, and many other Divisions and Agencies, Boards and Commissions.

 On Thursday, February 29, the City of Toronto hosted Telephone Town Hall on Micromobility.
 Participants were able to pose questions and provide feedback live on the telephone, and online.